 Related: Official 2020 Toyota Yaris Brochure is Out

-The third gen XP130 hatchback retained the Vitz/ Yaris nameplate for Japanese domestic & international markets respectively, while the sedan was marketed as Vios, which is derived from a Latin word which means ‘to move forward’.
-Later in 2017, a new sedan variant of the same XP150 appeared as Yaris sedan in various Asian and Caribbean markets.
+The third-gen XP130 hatchback retained the Vitz/ Yaris nameplate for Japanese domestic & international markets respectively, while the sedan was marketed as Vios, which is derived from a Latin word that means ‘to move forward’.
+Later in 2017, a new sedan variant of the same XP150 appeared as the Yaris sedan in various Asian and Caribbean markets.

-Interestingly in few Asian markets, the Vios carries the Yaris nameplate and vice versa in others.
-In China where Toyota have two different joint venture partners namely FAW-Toyota and GAC-Toyota, each sells its own stylistically different version of XP130/150 in both hatchback as well sedan forms named as Vios and Yaris respectively.
+Interestingly in a few Asian markets, the Vios carries the Yaris nameplate and vice versa in others.
+In China where Toyota has two different joint venture partners namely FAW-Toyota and GAC-Toyota, each sells its own stylistically different version of XP130/150 in both hatchbacks as well sedan forms named Vios and Yaris respectively.
 China also gets a longer wheelbase version of both these cars.

-The 3rd gen XP150 Yaris sedan we have here rides on the Toyota B-platform and measures 4,425mm in length, 1,730mm in width and 1,475mm in height while having a 2,550mm wheelbase.
-Although the XP150 Yaris sedan is larger than the second generation XP90 Belta, but it’s considerably shorter than the 11th gen 1.3L Corolla which it replaces here.
+The 3rd gen XP150 Yaris sedan we have here rides on the Toyota B-platform and measures 4,425mm in length, 1,730mm in width, and 1,475mm in height while having a 2,550mm wheelbase.
+Although the XP150 Yaris sedan is larger than the second-generation XP90 Belta, it’s considerably shorter than the 11th gen 1.3L Corolla which it replaces here.